 Independent study in specific areas of English not covered by organized undergraduate courses.
 A maximum of six credit hours for independent study courses may be applied toward an undergraduate degree.
+Prerequisite: Consent of department chair.

 ENGL 4300 - Old and Middle English Literature